 Quality-adjusted life years will be used to measure the burden of long-term effects.
 Quality-adjusted life years encompass the length of life and are often measured as the person’s ability to perform daily life activities without pain and mental disturbance.

-Study 1: Long-term quality of life among breast cancer survivors with screen-detected breast cancer - a review study
+Study 1: Long-term quality of life among breast cancer survivors with screen-detected breast cancer - a review study.
+In progress.

-Study 2: Long-term quality of life after breast cancer treatment among women with screen-detected versus symptomatic breast cancer
+Study 2: Long-term quality of life after breast cancer treatment among women with screen-detected versus symptomatic breast cancer.
+In progress.

-Study 4: Detection method versus tumor characteristics as the main predictor of long-term quality of life among breast cancer survivors
+Study 4: Detection method versus tumor characteristics as the main predictor of long-term quality of life among breast cancer survivors.
+Not yet started.

 Information from the women who provide their written consent to participation will be used in the study.
 The consent form is attached to the questionnaire that the women receive.